-1. A student, who plans to take the M.S. comprehensive exam, must submit a formal request to the Graduate Program Assistant by the deadline announced by the Graduate Program.

-2. The Graduate Committee will review the exams in a timely manner and make recommendations for ME Faculty's approval.

-3. Students are recommended to take the ME graduate and undergraduate courses offered during the Fall and Winter quarters to prepare for the exam.
+- A student, who plans to take the M.S. comprehensive exam, must submit a formal request to the Graduate Program Officer by the deadline announced by the Graduate Program. - The Graduate Committee will review the exams promptly and make recommendations for ME Faculty's approval. - Students are recommended to take the ME graduate and undergraduate courses offered during the Fall and Winter quarters to prepare for the exam.

-IV.
-DOCTOR OF PHILOSOPHY (PH.D.)
+4 DOCTOR OF PHILOSOPHY (PH.D.)
 DEGREE PROGRAM

-The Ph.D. degree provides an opportunity for students to pursue a program of research in a specialized area and to develop a dissertation that "embodies the results of original research and gives evidence of high scholarship".
+The Ph.D. degree provides an opportunity for students to pursue a research program in a specialized area and develop a dissertation that "embodies the results of original research and gives evidence of high scholarship."
 The procedures for satisfying the requirements for the Ph.D. degree in Mechanical Engineering at UCR will consist of four (4) principal parts, each of which is discussed in greater detail in subsequent sections:

-- 1. Successful completion of an approved program of course work; - 2.
-Passing of a written and oral preliminary examination; - 3.
+- 1. Successful completion of an approved program of coursework; - 2.
+Passing written and oral preliminary examinations; - 3.
 Oral defense of a dissertation proposal written and submitted by the candidate - 4.
-Defense and approval of the dissertation
+Defense and approval of the dissertation.

-The Graduate Committee administers the first two requirements while the Ph.D.
-The Qualifying Committee and the Ph.D.
-Dissertation Committee oversee the third and fourth requirements respectively.
-In addition to these requirements, students must meet the minimum residency requirement of six quarters in the University of California, three of which must be spent in continuous residence at UCR.
+The Graduate Committee administers the first two requirements, while the Ph.D.
+Qualifying Exam Committee and the Ph.D.
+Dissertation Committee oversee the third and fourth requirements, respectively.
+In addition to these requirements, students must meet the minimum residency requirement of six quarters at the University of California, three of which must be spent in continuous residence at UCR.
 A student must maintain continuous registration until all degree requirements have been fulfilled.
 If such registration is not possible, the student must secure an approved leave of absence from the department and the Graduate Division.

-1. Course Work
+4.1 Course Work

-The course work should be formulated by the student and his/her faculty advisor within the first quarter year after admission to the Ph.D. program and must be approved by the student's Ph.D. advisor and Ph.D.
-Examination Committee.
+The coursework should be formulated by the student and their faculty advisor within the first quarter after admission to the Ph.D. program.
 It is understood that changes to this may occur as the student's research progresses.
 These changes should be documented after consultation with the Ph.D. advisor and Ph.D.
 Examination Committee.

-The Ph.D. degree will require completion of a minimum of 72 units of upper-division undergraduate or graduate-level approved course work.
-At least 32 of these units must be in graduate courses (200-series courses), excluding seminar and research credit.
-A minimum of 24 of these must be Mechanical Engineering graduate courses (ME 200 or higher, excluding ME 250, ME 290, ME 297, ME 298I, and ME 299).
-The student must take 6 units of seminar (ME 250) and at least 36 units of directed or thesis research credits (ME 297 or ME299).
-Students may petition to transfer up to 2 graduate courses to apply towards the Ph.D. course requirement if those graduate courses have not been used to complete a degree.
+The Ph.D. degree will require completing a minimum of 72 units of upper-division undergraduate or graduate-level approved coursework.
+Before the Ph.D.
+Qualifying Exam, at least 32 units of coursework must be completed.
+This excludes seminar and research credits.
+Of these, a minimum of 24 graduate units must be in Mechanical Engineering courses (ME 200 or higher, excluding ME 250, ME 290, ME 297, ME 298i, and ME 299).
+The student must take 6 units of the seminar (ME 250) and at least 36 units of directed or thesis research credits (ME 297 or ME299).
+Students may petition to transfer up to 2 graduate courses to apply toward the Ph.D. course requirement if those graduate courses have not been used to complete a degree.
 These transferred courses cannot substitute for the necessary UCR ME graduate course requirement mentioned above.
 Courses taken as part of the Ph.D. requirement can be used to satisfy the course requirements for an M.S. in Mechanical Engineering at UCR and vice versa.
-For detailed course descriptions please consult the ME Catalog of Courses.
+For detailed course descriptions, please consult the ME Catalog of Courses.

-2. Preliminary Examination
+4.2 Preliminary Examination

 The purpose of the Ph.D. preliminary examination is to screen candidates for continuation in the Ph.D. program.
 The Ph.D. preliminary examination must be completed in the graduate student's first year.
+Administration of the preliminary exam is entirely the department's discretion.